-- Recycled Material: Since 2015 we have focused on growing recycled material flows in our businesses, with tonnages handled originating from scrap (rather than mining) growing to represent just over 20% of our overall raw materials and goods purchased for resale.
-While this does not lessen our commitment to sourcing from other supply environments in a responsible way, we are conscious that recycled material not only has a valuable role to play from an environmental perspective but also in the context of limiting funding opportunities for illegal armed groups operating in CAHRAs. - Gold: None of our businesses are involved in the mining, treatment or trading of gold or gold-derivative products. - 3Ts: The sourcing, treatment and trading of tin, tungsten and tantalum plays a role in the activities of a number of our subsidiaries, as summarised in the table below:
+Recycled Material: Since 2015 we have focused on growing recycled material flows in our businesses, with tonnages handled originating from scrap (rather than mining) growing to represent over 34% of our overall raw materials and goods purchased for resale.
+While this does not lessen our commitment to sourcing from other supply environments in a responsible way, we are conscious that recycled material not only has a valuable role to play from an environmental perspective but also in the context of limiting funding opportunities for illegal armed groups operating in CAHRAs.

+- Non-controlled joint ventures: We have a non-controlling interest in a number of businesses active in the trading of ferrous and non-ferrous metals across the globe.
+When appropriate, we seek to influence their management to follow equivalent policies and practices on Conflict Minerals to those adopted by our businesses through our participation in the governance arrangements for these businesses. - Gold: None of our businesses are involved in the mining, treatment or purchase of gold bullion or other materials of which gold is the principal component. - 3Ts: The sourcing, treatment and trading of tin, tungsten and tantalum plays a role in the activities of a number of our subsidiaries, as summarised in the table below:

 AMC Business Potential CM Exposure?
 How?
-Amalgamet Limited Tin, Tungsten, Tantalum As a physical trader in non-ferrous metal, Amalgamet trades in a variety of metals including tin, tungsten and tantalum.
-Keeling & Walker Limited / Thermox Performance Materials GmbH / Thermox Performance Materials Limited Tin, Tungsten Together, Keeling & Walker and Thermox Performance Materials (in the UK and Germany) provide our group with expertise in the development, manufacture and sale of high-performance tin oxide and tungsten oxide powders.
-Thailand Smelting & Refining Co., Limited (" Thaisarco ") Tin Thaisarco plays a key role in global tin supply chains as a primary smelter of internationally sourced tin ores and a recognised leader in the manufacture of tin, tin alloys and tin-related products.
-William Rowland Limited Tin, Tungsten, Tantalum William Rowland is a manufacturer and supplier of alloys, metal powders and refined metals, include tin-based and tungsten-based products.
+Amalgamet Limited Tin, Tung- sten, Tanta- lum As a physical trader in non-ferrous metal, Amalgamet trades in a variety of metals including tin, tungsten and tantalum.
+Keeling & Walker Limited / Thermox Performance Materials GmbH / Thermox Performance Materials Limited Tin, Tungsten Together, Keeling & Walker and Ther- mox Performance Materials (in the UK and Germany) provide our group with expertise in the development, manu- facture and sale of high-performance tin oxide and tungsten oxide powders.
+Thailand Smelting & Refining Co., Limited ("Thaisarco") Tin, Tanta- lum Thaisarco plays a key role in global tin supply chains as a primary smelter of internationally sourced tin ores and a recognised leader in the manufacture of tin, tin alloys and tin and tantalumrelated products.
+William Rowland Limited / William Rowland Americas LP ("WRA") Tin, Tung- sten, Tanta- lum William Rowland and WRA are manu- facturers and suppliers, of alloys, met- al powders and refined metals, in- clude tin-based and tungsten-based products.